plotly/plotly.py/.github/pull_request_template.md

 ## Guidelines

-- [ ] I have reviewed the [pull request guidelines](https://github.com/plotly/plotly.py/blob/main/CONTRIBUTING.md#opening-a-pull-request) and confirmed that this PR follows them.
+- [ ] I have reviewed the [pull request guidelines](https://github.com/plotly/plotly.py/blob/main/CONTRIBUTING.md#opening-a-pull-request) and the [Code of Conduct](https://github.com/plotly/plotly.py/blob/main/CODE_OF_CONDUCT.md) and confirm that this PR follows them.